pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class enumerate [COMMAND-OPTIONS] CLASSNAME

-      List the top classes or subclasses of a class in a namespace.
+      List top classes or subclasses of a class in a namespace.

       Enumerate CIM classes starting either at the top of the class hierarchy in the specified CIM namespace (--namespace option), or at the specified